psu1/Mask-RCNN/README.md

     # Train a new model starting from pre-trained COCO weights
     python main.py train --cfg cfgs/coco_train.yaml

-If you have not yet downloaded the COCO dataset you should run the command with the download option set, e.g.:

-    # Train a new model starting from pre-trained COCO weights
-    python main.py train --dataset=/path/to/coco/ --model=coco --download=true

 You can also run the COCO evaluation code with:

     # Run COCO evaluation on the last trained model